tomlqc/about-quantum/source/stories/complements/chemistry.rst

   -  A more recent review paper about *Quantum computational chemistry* :cite:`McArdle_2020`.

   - *Gate-count estimates for performing quantum chemistry on small quantum computers?* :cite:`Wecker_2014`

+  - *Elucidating reaction mechanisms on quantum computers* :cite:`Reiher_2017`:
+    "how quantum computers can augment classical computer simulations", and "quantum computers will be able to tackle important problems in chemistry without requiring exorbitant resources"

 - | **Digital Simulation**: